 Mochida.
-In December 1995, PDL and Mochida Pharmaceutical Co., Ltd, ("Mochida") entered into a collaborative agreement providing for the humanization by PDL of a murine antibody that has potential for treating certain infectious diseases.
-To date, PDL has received a signing fee and milestone payment and can earn a further milestone payment and royalties on potential product sales of this compound by Mochida.
+In December 1995, PDL and Mochida Pharmaceutical Co., Ltd., ("Mochida") entered into a collaborative agreement providing for the humanization by PDL of a murine antibody that has potential for treating certain infectious diseases.
+To date, PDL has received a licensing and signing fee of \$1 million and a milestone payment and can earn a further milestone payment and royalties on potential product sales of this compound by Mochida.
 In addition, PDL has an option to co-promote the compound in North America.

 Japanese Collaborator.
 In September 1996, PDL entered into a collaborative agreement with another Japanese company providing for the humanization by PDL of a murine antibody that has potential for treating cancer.
-PDL received a signing fee and can earn milestone payments and royalties on potential product sales of this compound by the Japanese company.
+PDL received a licensing and signing fee of \$1 million and can earn milestone payments and royalties on potential product sales of this compound by the Japanese company.
 PDL also has an option to co-promote the compound in North America.
-The name of the Japanese company and the antibody target have not been disclosed.
+The name of the Japanese company has not been disclosed.

-Japanese Patent Licensee.
-In December 1996, PDL entered into a patent license agreement with one of the five largest Japanese pharmaceutical companies pursuant to which PDL granted a worldwide, nonexclusive license under its humanized antibody patents to that company for an antibody to a specific target antigen.
-PDL received a \$1 million upfront licensing fee and will receive royalties on future product sales.
-The name of the company and the antibody target have not been disclosed.
+Sankyo.
+In December 1996, PDL entered into a patent license agreement with Sankyo pursuant to which PDL granted a worldwide, nonexclusive license under its humanized antibody patents to that company for an antibody to a specific target antigen.
+PDL received a \$1 million licensing and signing fee and can receive royalties on potential product sales.
+The name of the antibody target has not been disclosed.

 Genetics Institute.
 In December 1996, PDL and Genetics Institute, Inc. ("Genetics Institute"), a wholly-owned subsidiary of American Home Products, entered into a collaborative agreement pursuant to which PDL will initially develop three humanized monoclonal antibodies based on murine antibodies developed by Genetics Institute that modulate the immune co-stimulatory pathway.
 In addition, Genetics Institute received a worldwide, nonexclusive license for those antibodies under PDL's humanized antibody patents.
-PDL received a \$2.5 million upfront fee and is entitled to receive milestone payments and royalties on potential product sales.
-In addition, PDL received an option to co-promote the products in North America.
-The agreement contemplates that PDL may collaborate with Genetics Institute to humanize additional antibodies in the field
+PDL received a \$2.5 million licensing and signing fee and is entitled to receive milestone payments and royalties on potential product sales.
+In addition, PDL received an option to co-promote the products in North America (U.S. and Canada).
+The agreement contemplates that PDL may collaborate with Genetics Institute to humanize additional antibodies in the field.